Academics

 • Description of the Sacred Heart Program

 The Sacred Heart program provides services commensurate with each student's level of need.
-All students in Sacred Heart have a Student Support Plan (SSP) which formalizes the student’s accommodations, and is based on her full educational-psychological evaluation.
+All students in Sacred Heart have a Student Support Plan (SSP) which formalizes the student’s accommodations and is based on her full educational-psychological evaluation.

 Students will be placed into courses for which they are qualified at any level that MDSA offers, including Concept Classes, College Prep Level II, Honors classes and/or AP classes.
 Coursework is not modified; students are expected to complete all the course work and meet the requirements for a particular course with accommodations and the support of program staff.

 Upper-classmen in the program who have demonstrated effective implementation of the school-based skills taught in Seminar may be recommended by Sacred Heart staff to have the option to enroll in Phase 2, Coach.
-This non-credited section provides students with a class period designated to work independently, with the assistance and supervision of a Sacred Heart Learning Professional.
-It also designates time for the administering and monitoring of testing accommodations, and other basic supports as needed.
+This non-credited section provides students with a class period designated to work independently with the assistance and supervision of a Sacred Heart Learning Professional.
+It also designates time for the administering and monitoring of testing accommodations and other basic supports as needed.

 • Sacred Heart Program Accommodations